-This is the approach which we use in our books that help students learn to read Japanese: Learn to Read in Japanese, Volume I, and Learn to Read in Japanese, Volume II.
+This is the approach that we use in our books that help students learn to read Japanese: Learn to Read in Japanese, Volume I, and Learn to Read in Japanese, Volume II, shown below.
 (Naturally we suggest that you complete Volume I before you start to read Volume II.)

 How does this Book Differ from Volume I of Learn to Read in Japanese?

 In both books, we make it easier for you to learn to read Japanese by introducing new kanji at the beginning of each chapter and then asking you to take a quick pre-test on their pronunciations before you start to read.
 The practice reading material in each lesson includes only kanji characters that you know or are in the process of learning, and we provide immediate feedback about your reading accuracy in the form of same-page romaji equivalents and translations.

 As we did in the first book, we provide at least three practice sentences for each new kanji in Volume II, for a total of about 1660 sentences.

 You will notice a few changes to the format of Volume II, compared to Volume I. First, we reduce the number of kanji that we introduce in each chapter from ten to eight.
 Second, we group the new kanji in the Kanji Catalogue by chapter, so that it’s easy to study them in groups of eight before starting a new lesson.